 What are the fees?

 Where will I be placed?

 MTSA places Associate Teachers in a network of primary schools across our alliance.
-These include Brookburn, Chorlton Park, Manley Park, Barlow Hall, Oswald Road, St John's RC and Chorlton CE.
-All these schools are located in or around Chorlton in South Manchester and have achieved good or outstanding Ofsted ratings.
+These include Brookburn, Chorlton Park, Beaver Rd, Barlow Hall, St John's RC, St Mary's RC, St Cuthbert's RC, Chorlton CE and Crossacres Academy.
+All these schools are located in or around Chorlton & Didsbury in South Manchester and have achieved good or outstanding Ofsted ratings.

 Which year groups will I be placed in?

 Associate Teachers complete placements in both Key Stage 1 (Years 1-2) and Key Stage 2 (Years 3-6).
 These are the placements where you will be assessed.

 You will also complete a week in Key Stage 3 (Years 7-11) and 2 weeks in Early Years Foundation Stage (Nursery and Reception).
 These placements are for experience only and are not assessed.